 As a reminder, the suit of cups is driven by masculine energy and channels the power of the intellect and mind, including all the concepts, knowledge, and beliefs that it holds.
 Scholars and academics have connected the suit of cups to the classical element of air, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the King of Swords
+Minor Arcana: Positive elements of King of Swords

 The first thing that comes to mind when looking at the King of Swords in the Rider-Waite Smith Tarot deck is how similar he looks to the character in the Justice major arcana card.
 This is deliberate, as even A. E. Waite mentions it in his Pictorial Key to the Tarot.
 The king is sitting upright on his throne, facing the viewer, the sword symbolizing his suit in his right hand.
 He is wearing long, flowing robes and a cape, and the throne itself is barely visible as if it were made of solid air.